Disbursement is the process of transferring anticipated financial aid to your student account to pay your tuition and fee bill to Lone Star College.

 Financial Aid funds are disbursed after the Official Day of Record for the term.
 Students will not be dropped from classes as long as tuition, fee, and book charges do not exceed the student's award for the term.

-Students who are awarded Financial Aid after the start of classes for the term will be award based on their enrollment level on:
+Students who are awarded Financial Aid after the start of classes for the term will be awarded based on their enrollment level on:

 - the student's Official Day of Record or,